Lynx-9/COM4008-SpaceInvaders/README.md

 Jack has covered the requirements for the Player, allowing the player to move smoothly and shoot while moving
 • Requirement: The defender (player) should be able to shoot multiple bullets continuously.
-Implement collision detection so that invaders are destroyed when successfully shot by the player, and that the player loses a life and respawns (until run out of lives) when shot by an invader.
+Implement collision detection so that invaders are destroyed when successfully shot by the player.

 Georgina has covered the requirements for obstacles/shields
 • Requirement: The four green barriers should diminish every time they are shot by both the invaders and the defender/player.
+The player loses a life and respawns (until run out of lives) when shot by an invader.